pestphp/docs/expectations.md

 );
 ```

-> 💡 The acronym "dd" stands for "dump and die".

 <a name="expect-each"></a>
 ### `each()`

+The `each()` modifier

-Use the `each()` modifier to create an expectation on each item of the given iterable.
+Use the `each()` allows you to create an expectation on each item of the given iterable.
+It works by iterating over the iterable and applying the expectation to each item.

 ```php
 expect([1, 2, 3])->each->toBeInt();